packit/packit.dev/content/docs/guide.md

 # Packit Onboarding Guide

-Let's take a look on how to start using Packit and how to get most of it.
+Let's take a look on how to start using Packit and how to get the most out of it.

 This guide is focused on the service use-case, but Packit is also available as a [CLI tool](https://github.com/packit/packit/blob/main/README.md), so you can always [try things locally](/docs/cli/) on your own.